Dream of having the confidence to travel solo?

 Where to Stay?

 When it comes to hotels, I’m generally looking for two things: affordability, convenience, and a tasty breakfast.
 Now, Le Berger Hotel doesn’t provide free breakfast, but it absolutely has the other two covered.
 So if you are a like-minded person when it comes to hotels, I strongly suggest checking it out.
+It will make the perfect home base for your 24 hours in Brussels.

 24 Hours in Brussels